pytorch/xla/README.md

 ```

 ### C++11 ABI builds
+**As of 03/18/2025 and starting from Pytorch/XLA 2.7 release, C++11 ABI builds
+are the default and we no longer provide wheels built with pre-C++11 ABI.**

-Starting from Pytorch/XLA 2.6, we'll provide wheels and docker images built with
+In Pytorch/XLA 2.6, we'll provide wheels and docker images built with
 two C++ ABI flavors: C++11 and pre-C++11.
 Pre-C++11 is the default to align with
 PyTorch upstream, but C++11 ABI wheels and docker images have better lazy tensor
 tracing performance.